DrKG5/CyberVets_ePortfolio_Demo/README.md

 If you have questions or concerns, reach out to anyone on the CyberVets Admin Team!

 **Tips:**
 USE THIS PAGE AS YOUR ELEVATOR PITCH.
+(Basically, introduce yourself.)
-List how your wiki is organized.
+Also, list how your wiki is organized.
 For example, the following sections can be found under ~"**Projects**": Technical Skills, Acheivements, Civilian Workplace Competencies, and Credentials.
 ~"**Wiki**": Reflective Journal, Employment Prep and Resume